Michael Carrick: Tottenham Hotspur

 On 3 December 2005, Carrick scored his first Tottenham goal as he netted the winner in a 3–2 home win over Sunderland.
 He scored his second goal for the club on 8 April 2006 in a 2–1 win at home over Manchester City.
 On 22 April, Carrick was lauded for his performance, which helped Tottenham to a 1–1 away draw in the North London derby against Arsenal.
-On 7 May, Carrick was one of 10 Tottenham players who fell ill at a hotel just before their final game of the season away to West Ham as the players suffered from apparent food poisoning.
-He managed to play in the game but lasted just 63 minutes in the 2–1 defeat to his former club.
+On 7 May, Carrick was one of 10 Tottenham players who fell ill at a hotel just before their final game of the season away to West Ham as the players suffered from an outbreak of norovirus, which was initially reported and widely misconceived to have been food poisoning.
+Carrick managed to play in the game but lasted just 63 minutes in the 2–1 defeat to his former club.
 As a result of the loss rivals Arsenal beat them to fourth place in the league and the spot for the Champions League.
 He made more crosses and more passes than any other Tottenham player during the 2005–06 season, and along with Mido was joint top in assists.